CucumentoJolaz/delayed-fluorescense-analysis/README.md

 # delayed-fluorescense-analysis
-A programm which suppose to normalize and fit my data, which I obtained from fluorescet samples.
+The programm product is intended to normalize and fit my fluorescent lifetimes data, which I obtained from fluorescent samples.
+Part af my master degree work.